xmootoo/xmootoo/README.md

 ## Welcome 👋🏼

 I am an incoming MSc Computer Science student with a passion for all things deep learning.
-I'm focused primarily on graph neural networks, topological deep learning, and self-supervised learning, along with their applications to medicine, finance, wireless networks, and quantum computing.
+I'm focused primarily on graph neural networks, topological deep learning, and self-supervised learning, along with their applications to medicine, drug discovery, and wireless networks.
 When I'm not working on research, you can find me in my home studio working on an R&B beat 🎶 or on the court playing tennis 🎾.

 <!--
 Coming soon